Shadow10Z/Denial-of-Service/README.md

 ![Crash1](assets/crash1.png)

-This vulnerability allows the execution of arbitrary code by sending RDP packets in a `maxChannelIds` field within the `T.125 ConnectMCSPDU` packet when the value set is less than or equal to 5, resulting in the return of an invalid pointer, thereby causing a Denial-of-Service condition, leading to a crash and reboot of the machine.
+This vulnerability allows the execution of arbitrary code by sending RDP packets in a `maxChannelIds` field within the `T.125 ConnectMCSPDU` packet when the value set is less than or equal to 5, resulting in the return of an invalid pointer, thereby causing a Denial-of-Service condition, leading to a crash and reboot of the machine.[^DB1]

+[^DB1]:  Auriemma, L. (March 16, 2012).
+Microsoft Terminal Services – Use-After-Free (MS12-020).
+Exploit Database. https://www.exploit-db.com/exploits/18606

 In the first phase, it is checked whether the Remote Desktop Protocol is available or not.
 After this process, a function creates a packet with specific values, particularly for the `maxChannelIds` field, and all of this is placed inside a socket.
 After the packet is sent, a verification is performed to determine whether the service is down or not, and finally, the execution is completed.